 What Is the Meaning of Drawing a Bead On?

 To draw a bead on means to aim at something, train one’s sights on a plan or an ambitious goal, or focus or concentrate on something.

-The bead mentioned in the phrase draw a bead on refers to the metal bead placed on top of a gun as a part of the sight.
+The bead mentioned in the phrase draw a bead on refers to the metal bead placed at the end of a gun barrel as a part of iron sighting when shooting.
 A notch is placed on top of the gun closer to the shooter, and the bead is placed farther down the barrel.
 A shooter takes aim by lining the bead up with the notch.